Israel hits Hamas buildings, shoots down Tel Aviv-bound rocket

 "(Netanyahu) expressed his deep appreciation for the U.S. position that Israel has a right to defend itself and thanked him for American aid in purchasing Iron Dome batteries," the statement added.

-The two leaders have had a testy relationship and have been at odds over how to curb Iran's nuclear program.
+The two leaders have had a testy relationship and have been at odds over how to curb Iran's nuclear programme.

 A White House official said on Saturday Obama called Turkish Prime Minister Tayyip Erdogan to discuss how the two countries could help bring an end to the Gaza conflict.